The N3 contract for wide area data network services in the NHS ended as planned on 31 March 2017.

 This information is provided as general guidance; please contact your Regional Migration Manager to discuss your options in detail.
 If you decide to run your own collaborative procurement there are deadlines you need to meet, and if you want to join your regional aggregated procurement please refer to the timetable to make sure you know when it's happening.

-Whilst RM3825 is considered to be the primary route to market, you can also use the existing Crown Commercial Service (CCS) Network Services Framework RM1045 or use an Official Journal of the European Union (OJEU) procurement route.
+Whilst RM3825 is considered to be the primary route to market, you can also use the existing Crown Commercial Service Network Services 2 Framework RM3808 or use an Official Journal of the European Union (OJEU) procurement route.

 The table below summarises your options.
 If you decide to run your own procurement you may have additional local options such as existing agreements which aren't shown here.